 If you’re like most of the rest of the free world, as dinnertime approaches, you start thinking about (panicking about?) what to make.
 You quickly flip through the pages of a favorite cookbook.
 Even more likely, you spend some time surfing the internet.
 And there you find it: a lip-smacking, mouth-watering dish complete with a full-color photo.
 That’s it!
 You’ll make that – even if you don’t have any of the ingredients it calls for.
 You jot down a shopping list and dash to the store.
 Problem solved.

 Uh, no it’s not.

-How much smarter to build your meal around things you have and need to use up – not around stuff you don’t have.
+How much smarter is it to build your meal around things you have and need to use up – not around stuff you don’t have.
 To cook first with what you do have, not with what you don’t have (and need to break a land-speed record, along with your wallet, going to buy).

 Maybe you already do that.
 Maybe you think that’s the way everybody does it.